orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-05-31]]*

+process
+is_equiv = a.self().traverse().is_orbit(b.self().traverse())
+Basically: does there exist a single connection between the two?

+Only difference is the assymetry of is_orbit and the consequences of that if self/initial/terminal all are is_orbit that of another

+Reverse direction as teo points.
+Need a good intuition for this.
+Basically one of tep values selected and the switching of direction to the other way.
+Perhaps similarly a tep step modular structure of which you can see the intial/terminals being swapped.
+Is_equiv if can tell the difference and ignore, is_orbit if cannot

+What does this structure for logic look like - get an intuition.

+How to specify any vs all in a case like this?.
+Place it at the level which checks the equiv, default is any.
+Then all if applied on INITIAL not VERTEX.

+as_x should automatically allow for doing that with existing structure? does that do anything?

+remove .and and assume multiline as and, but parallel if can?

+---

+Different perspectives to mapp all functionality to different method names.

+And in the case of .orbit on one thing, it's already assumed to be connected one way, connect it the other way.

+Homotopy equivalence thing for collapsing an entire graph/ray to a single point is similar to copying again, move from one vertex which branches into two, is similar to having a ray which holds the initial on either side.
+Basically just removing the left one, this being the mechanism to collapse the entire graph to a point.
+Where in the case of cohomoloy, something stops this from happening.
+Additional structure at each of the points perhbaps?
+ANother layer of descriptionwhich says there's something in between.

+---

 - "Can just draw a line (or any structure really) and say I want to regard that as the same, not obvious what would happen if you do that, but you can."

 - [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail